Color degeneracy of competing orders near topological defects cores in planar quadratic band touching systems: Real Clifford algebra and competing orders

-On the other hand, an SO(5) group has ten SO(3) or SU(2) subgroups.~\footnote{Ten SU(2) subgroups can be found in the following way.
+On the other hand, an SO(5) group has ten SO(3) or SU(2) subgroups that leave ten mutually orthogonal three-dimensional hyperplanes invariant under SO(3) or SU(2) rotations.~\footnote{Ten such specific SU(2) subgroups can be found in the following way.
 Each SO(4) subgroup yields two SU(2) subgroup, see Appendix~\ref{append:so5so4}.
-Hence, five SO(4) subgroups give ten SU(2) subgroups.} Their generators are the following \allowdisplaybreaks[4]
+Hence, five SO(4) subgroups give ten SU(2) subgroups.
+Since, the Lie algebras of the SU(2) and SO(3) groups are isomorphic, each SO(4) subgroup has two SO(3) subgroups.} Their generators are the following \allowdisplaybreaks[4]

 For any $j=I, \cdots, X$, three SU(2) generators ($A_\alpha$s) satisfy the group algebra $[A_\alpha, A_\beta]=i \epsilon_{\alpha \beta \delta} A_\delta$, where $\epsilon_{\alpha \beta \delta}$ is the fully antisymmetric Levi-Civita symbol.
-As shown in Fig.~\ref{SU2_subgroups}, each set of SU(2) generators can rotate between three distinct flavors of three mutually anticommuting masses, occupying the vertices of three triangles $j\alpha$, where $\alpha=A,B$ and $C$.
+As shown in Fig.~\ref{SU2_subgroups}, each set of SU(2) generators can rotate between three distinct flavors of three mutually anticommuting masses, occupying the vertices of three triangles $j\alpha$, where $\alpha=A,B$, and $C$.
 Therefore, if the system chooses to split the zero-energy manifold by breaking its SU(2) chiral symmetry, there are ten choices ($j=I, \cdots, X$).
 And each SU(2) chiral symmetry can be broken by three flavors ($jA, jB$ and $jC$) of chiral-triplet masses.
-Such extra three-fold degeneracy among triplet mass orders is termed the \emph{flavor} or \emph{color} degeneracy.
-In Sec.~\ref{subsubsection:vortex_valleyQBT_examples} we show its explicit examples.
+Such extra three-fold degeneracy among triplet mass orders is termed here as the \emph{color degeneracy} of competing orders.
+In Sec.~\ref{subsubsection:vortex_valleyQBT_examples} we show some explicit examples of such color degeneracy.